data-apis/scipy-2023-presentation/paper.rst

 functions for array creation, manipulation, statistical reduction, and vectorization, among others.

-**v2022.12**: This revision included errata for the v2021.12 release and added support for single- and double-precision complex floating-type data types, additional array-aware APIs, an optional extension for computing fast Fourier transforms.
+**v2022.12**: This revision includes errata for the v2021.12 release and adds support for single- and double-precision complex floating-type data types, additional array-aware APIs, an optional extension for computing fast Fourier transforms.
+This latest version of the standard contains specifications for nearly 200 array functions and methods.

 For future revisions, we expect annual release cadences; however, array API standard consumers should not assume a fixed release schedule.